baijum/selenium-python/source/navigating.rst

 ~~~~~~~~~~~~~

 Selenium WebDriver has built-in support for handling popup dialog
 boxes.
-After you've triggerd and action that would open a popup, you
+After you've triggerd action that would open a popup, you
 can access the alert with the following::

   alert = driver.switch_to_alert()